natewinn/natewinn.github.io/colophon.md

 * [YNAB](http://ynab.referralcandy.com/5KWFLW8) to budget

 ## Other Essentials
 In addition, I couldn't do without [The Roost Stand](http://www.therooststand.com/) to perch my laptop, [Parrot Zik Headphones](http://www.parrot.com/zik/usa/) to block out distractions, and the [Apple Wireless Keyboard](https://www.apple.com/keyboard/) and [Apple Magic Mouse](https://www.apple.com/magicmouse/) combo.
 I'm always scribbling down my thoughts in various notebooks.
 Currently, these are captured in a [Barron Fig Confidant](http://www.baronfig.com/).
 And last, but not least, I tote everything around in a [Minaal backpack](http://www.minaal.com/).

-Feel free to reach out to me anytime with comments or suggestions by email at hi[@]natewinn.com or Twitter at [@natewinn](https://twitter.com/natewinn).
+Feel free to reach out to me anytime with comments or on Twitter at [@natewinn](https://twitter.com/natewinn).

 Thanks for reading!